feedhenry-raincatcher/raincatcher-core/README.md

 #### Unit test structure

 For each module unit tests are present on the `test/` folder, the Mocha default for storing the `mocha.opts` file as well.

-The `test/index.ts` file's default export should be a function that receives all the required parameters for running the test suite on a give implementation of the interface.
+Since code that requires a module's tests are most likely interested in a reusable test suite, the `test/index.ts` file's default export should be a function that receives all the required parameters for running the test suite on a given implementation of the interface.

-Unlike the main file for the module, imports of the tests are more likely to be interested in using the suite of tests for the public interface instead of the tests for the implementation itself:

 ```typescript
 import publicInterfaceTestSuite from '@raincatcher/module/test';